-Analysis | Brad Pitt plays Dr. Fauci and Miley Cyrus plays Pink Floyd on SNL’s excellent, second at home episode
+Analysis | Brad Pitt plays Anthony Fauci and Miley Cyrus plays Pink Floyd on SNL’s second ‘At Home’ episode

 SNL’s primary burden has long been the public’s impossibly high expectations.
 Forty-five years on the air causes many viewers to watch the show through nostalgia-tinted glasses.
 On a weekly basis, those lenses create constant comparisons between the memory of a show you loved and the uneven one you just watched.

-The phenomenon likely took place Saturday.
-Now that we’ve had a remote episode, we have something to which to compare the second remote episode.
+The phenomenon probably took place Saturday.
+Now that we’ve had a remote episode, we have something with which to compare the second remote episode.
 But this time, that comparison proved to be a positive thing for the show.